 Australian practice, Studio Chris Fox, has been shortlisted in the Display category for their innovative ‘Interloop’ design, which sits above the main entrance of Wynard station, Sydney.
 Made from re-used 1930s OTIS escalator treads, the Interloop measures more than 50 metres in length, weighs more than five tonnes, and weaves in 244 wooden treads and four combs from the original escalators.

-In another highlight from the Civic, Culture and Transport category WATG and Wimberly Interiors (London) have been shortlisted for their Belmond Venice Simplon-Orient-Express project which features Art Deco interiors.
+In another highlight from the Civic, Culture and Transport category, Wimberly Interiors (London) have been shortlisted for their Belmond Venice Simplon-Orient-Express project which features Art Deco interiors.
 Wimberly Interiors renovated three ultra-luxurious private suites aboard the train.
 Drawing inspiration from the heritage and style of each of the destinations the train weaves through – Paris, Venice, and Istanbul – Wimberly Interiors has used ornate detailing, hand-beaded embroidery and lavish fabrics to reflect each city’s unique character.

 In the retail category, the shortlist includes Waterfrom Design’s ‘Molecure Pharmacy’ in Taiwan.
 The design is inspired by the original pharmaceutical process of extracting molecules from nature to create healing drugs.
 The metal, lightweight glass and transparent acrylics are criss-crossed, and straight lines are adopted to build the display racks; similar to the expansion of a molecule – with medicines placed on them, the display racks seem to disappear from the space, while the varied pharmaceutical packaging adds colour to the walls.